 Honor is the story of Jeff Smith who, as his bully of a brother-in-law Gene Engelhardt is fond of retelling, is “what the cat dragged in.”
 He’s a scruffy, bearded hippie who Gene’s sister Bonnie fell in love with decades ago, after meeting at a Washington peace rally against the Vietnam War.
 Even shaved and doing whatever the Engelhardts wanted, his in-laws never accepted or approved of Jeff.
 Now, Jeff is saddled with a family, a dead-end job, and, after Bonnie died of cancer, a mountain of debt.
 Only Jeff has a secret and a unique possession that could possibly solve his financial problems and help his daughter realize her dream – if he can ever overcome the guilt and shame that has haunted him for over thirty years.

 Set in Black Bear, PA, Honor asks us to consider what it is to be honorable, in the eyes of others and in your own heart.
 Is it what you’ve done or who you are?
 But mostly, it’s a story about the fragility and power of the human heart.
-(Incidentally, Black Bear is also the setting of my novel Jo Joe, and of my current work-in-progress Women of a New Moon, as well as an as-yet unpublished novel by Daniel: Adam V.)
+(Incidentally, Black Bear is also the setting of my novel Jo Joe, and of one of my current works-in-progress Women of a New Moon, as well as an as-yet unpublished novel by Daniel: Adam V.)

 I was thrilled to see Daniel’s vision come alive on my computer screen, as I watched the Zoom reading.
 David has done a top-notch job translating the story into a powerful script.
 And the cast gave a performance that was riveting, with rich, fully textured characters.
 Daniel would have loved it.